collabnix/dockerlabs/kubernetes/README.md

 # Getting Started with Kubernetes

-- What is Kubernetes ?
+- What is Kubernetes & Why is it damn popular ?
 - Explain where kubernetes fits ?
-- How Kubernetes different from docker ?
+- How Kubernetes different from Docker ?
-- Understand the kubernetes underlying technologies
+- Demystify Kubernetes Underlying Technology
-- Architecture of kubernetes
+- Architecture of Kubernetes
-- Evolution of kubernetes platform
+- Evolution of Kubernetes Release

 # Installation & Getting Started

 - Installing Kubernetes on
    - Linux
    - Windows